wp-plugins/indieweb-post-kinds/readme.txt

 Indieweb Post Kinds already has support for replying to Twitter posts using the Social Network Auto Poster plugin.

 == Changelog ==
+ * *Version 1.4.0* - Rewrite to class-scoped functions in line with WordPress Guidelines
  * *Version 1.3.1* - Additional refinements to kind defaults and minor bugfixes
  * *Version 1.3.0* - Add functionality to better customize displays for different types.
 Add default options on activation.
 Show/hide check-in if
   Simple Location plugin is enabled.
 Change exclude types to include types.
 Add filter for plugins to show/hide kinds in the selector.